jekyll/jekyll-redirect-from/README.md

 **Note**: Using `redirect_to` or `redirect_from` with collections will only work with files which are output to HTML, such as `.md`, `.textile`, `.html` etc.

+### Custom Layout

+Jekyll Redirect is designed to implement best practices by default and to be the right fit for most sites right out of the box.
+If for some reason, you need more control over the output, you may provide a custom layout to be used for the redirect pages.
+If there is a layout called `redirect` (eg: a file called `_layouts/redirect.html`), then it will be used to generate redirect pages.
+Note that, unlike regular Jekyll pages, the _only_ data passed to this template is `page.url`, which represents the URL that is being redirected to.

 ## Contributing

 1. Fork it